robinkanatzar/swiftcraft2024/README.md

-# swiftcraft2024
+# Crafting an Accessible User Experience
-Workshop materials for Swift Craft 2024
+Workshop at Swift Craft 2024

+## Setup